Allow me to set the scene for you:

 And made a loud “BOOSH’ noise, which drew the stares of hundreds of people.

 What happened next was nothing short of mortifying.
 Without thinking, I SHOUTED (spontaneously and appropriately I might add),

 My F-Bomb boomed throughout the crowd and echoed in the narrow canyon.

 It wafted out and into the ears of nearby Bedouin shepherds…

 I felt the warm tingle of adrenaline course through my veins and felt the weighty stares of hundreds of people upon me.

 Then, spontaneously and in unison with Kristi, I began to giggle uncontrollably.
 There was nothing else to do at that point.

-Luckily, my camera was unharmed.
-But, to this day, I still have red sand in my camera that shows up on low-light photos and I am sure that there are people all around the world that still talk of the time that a guy dropped an F-Bomb during the moment of silence at Petra by Night.
+Initially, I thought my camera was unharmed, but, to this day, I still have red sand in my camera that shows up on low-light photos and I am sure that there are people all around the world that still talk of the time that a guy dropped an F-Bomb during the moment of silence at Petra by Night.